Six of family killed in road accident in TN | Business

 Six of family killed in road accident in TN

-Six members of a family, including a one-year old girl child, were killed and two others injured here on Wednesday after the van they travelled in rammed into a truck parked on one side of the road, police said.The vehicle with eight people including the driver met with the accident in the wee hours at Sankagiri.
+Six members of a family, including a one-year old girl child, were killed and two others injured here on Wednesday after the van in which they were travelling rammed into a truck parked on one side of the road, police said.The vehicle with eight people including the driver met with the accident in the wee hours at Sankagiri.

 - Country: